 Expanding ownership will be discussed in more detail in a later chapter, but we quickly wanted to add some more reasons for the compartmentalization of your multiple business units into LLCs.
 Let’s say you have a home inspection business and a home remodel business.
 Similar to the holding company / operating company arrangement, you might want to expand ownership in the remodeling business unit and not the inspection business unit.

-By having separate LLCs, both initially owned by an S corporation, you can accomplish various ownership expansions, such as adding a third party as a co-owner of one of your subsidiaries (MMLLC in the diagram above).
-In other words, the MMLLC would have two members; your S corporation and the other guy.
+For example, you add a partner to the home remodeling LLC and it suddenly becomes a multi-member LLC (the MMLLC above).
+This entity would have two members; your S corporation and the other guy.
 The other guy could be an S corporation as well.
-In this scheme you would need two business tax returns; a Form 1120S for the S Corp and a Form 1065 for the MMLLC (Partnership Tax Return).
+In this schematic you would need two business entity tax returns; a Form 1120S for the wholly owned S Corp and a Form 1065 for the MMLLC (Partnership Tax Return).
 Your S Corp would receive a K-1 from the MMLLC.

 You could also have the SMLLCs remain owned by each spouse individually.
 The SMLLCs could then pay the S Corp for services rendered, like a management fee, driving the SMLLC income down to a nominal amount, like $500.
 Why?

-401k plans have all kinds of rules on controlled groups and discrimination rules, and we’ll explore more of that later in this chapter.
-However, if a husband owns SMLLC A and wife owns SMLLC B, each business can have a separate 401k plan.
+401k plans have all kinds of rules on controlled groups and discrimination rules, and we’ll explore more of that later in another chapter.
+However, if a husband owns SMLLC “A” and wife owns SMLLC “B,” each business can have a separate 401k plan.
 One could be filled with employees, and the other is just a solo 401k plan.
 This is provided that the spouses don’t participate in each other’s business (again, more on this narrow exception to controlled group rules in a bit).